 Herbert Welsh: “Save Mount Sunapee for all people to all time!”

-Herbert Welsh (1851-1941) was an political reformist, an artist, humanitarian, Indian Rights activist AND in many ways the father of land conservation on Mount Sunapee.
+Herbert Welsh (1851-1941) was a political reformist, an artist, humanitarian, Indian Rights activist, and, in many ways, the father of land conservation on Mount Sunapee.

 In the early 1900s, Welsh led the effort to protect land on Mount Sunapee for public use.
 At the time, from 1906-1909, extensive clear-cut logging was underway on the mountain’s north face.